 Change in Control.
-Change in control severance agreements are in effect between YUM and certain key executives (including Mr. Pant).
+Change in control severance agreements are in effect between YUM and certain key executives (including Mr. Pant, but not the other Company NEOs).
 These agreements are general obligations of YUM, and provide, generally, that if, within two years subsequent to a change in control of YUM, the employment of the executive is terminated (other than for cause, or for other limited reasons specified in the change in control severance agreements) or the executive terminates employment for Good Reason (defined in the change in control severance agreements to include a diminution of duties and responsibilities or benefits), the executive will be entitled to receive the following: